telepath-php/docs/docs/usage/03-conversations.md

 ## Setup

-The `TelegramBot` class has an `enableCaching` method that takes every PSR-6 or PSR-16 compatible CacheInterface.
+The `Bot` class has an `enableCaching` method that takes every PSR-6 or PSR-16 compatible CacheInterface.

 :::tip Pro Tip
 We recommend using the [Symfony Cache Component](https://symfony.com/doc/current/components/cache.html) since it has a